History with Teacher Certification in Elementary School Teacher in Grades K-6 (B.A.)

 World Languages

-Fulfilled in the major.
+Fulfilled by PSYC 101 in the co-major.

-Total Credits3-6
+Total Credits9-12

 Recommended Roadmap to Degree Completion

-This four-year plan is provided as an outline for students to follow in order to complete their degree requirements within four years.
-This plan is a recommendation and students should only use it in consultation with their academic advisor.
+This recommended degree plan is provided as an outline for students to follow in order to complete their degree requirements within four years and 120 credits.
+This plan is a recommendation and MUST be used in consultation with their academic advisor.
+Important note: Students should be aware this plan assumes no pre-requisite coursework is required.
+If pre-requisite coursework is needed, students may have additional requirements to fulfill which do not appear on the plan.

 First Year